GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/proxy-host.md

     ```
     The vital part is the port.
 This is the port that Bedrock players will use to connect to your server.
     Follow the instructions in the blue box - change the port, and if necessary, clone-remote-port & address.
-    If clone-remote-port is enabled, the bedrock port will be overwritten with the Java port!
+    If clone-remote-port is enabled, the bedrock port will be overwritten with the Java port! <br>
+    **Important**: Other services/plugins that rely on ports with UDP, such as Voice Chats or Query, cannot share the port with Geyser.

 5. Verify whether connections are possible by running `geyser connectiontest <ip>:<port>` in the console.